Itz-fork/WhatErrorBot/README.md

 run it'll add all errors to the `WhatErrorBot_DB` database collection.

 ### Create a search index
+The search feature of this bot is depends entirely on the Mongodb atlas[^1] full text search feature (Based on apache lucene)

 - Click on "Browse Collections"
   - ![browse collections](images/browse_collections.png "Browse database collections")
 - Navigate to search tab of the mongodb cluster